DaleFarnsworth/dnshole/README.md

 ## Introduction
-dnshole fetches lists of ad and malware domains, merges them, and adds them to the local /etc/hosts file with an ip address that references localhost.
+dnshole fetches lists of ad and malware domains, merges them, and adds them to the specified hosts file with an ip address that references localhost.

 The machine's dns search order should give priority to the hosts